deanrad/polyrhythm/README.md

 Most of the time, app code around timing is usually baked into the syntax and shape of applications, and is so extremely hard to change.
 Either a function is an `async function(){}` — and all its callers are — or it's not.
 The same goes for generators, marked with `function*() {}`.

 Primitives like async functions and generators are lesser known, and tricky to get right- with more time required to read and change then we would like.
 Wouldn't it be great if we could abstract that timing information about the function and simply apply it as metadata? `polyrhythm` gives you 5 concurrency modes you can plug in trivially as configuration parameters.
+See it's effect on the "Increment Async" behavior in the [Redux Counter Example](https://codesandbox.io/s/poly-redux-counter-solved-m5cm0).

 If async effects were sounds, this diagram shows how they might overlap/queue/cancel each other.